section-engineering-education/engineering-education/articles/tips-and-tricks-for-deep-learning/index.md

 ##### Xavier Initialization

 Xavier initialization is also known as the Glorot Initialization.
-It is a weight initialization technique used to initialize the weights in a deep neural network.
-This technique helps avoid neuron activation functions, starting in very saturated and dead regions.
+It is a weight initialization technique that attempts to better the initialization of weights in a deep neural network.
+It helps avoid neuron activation functions, starting in very "saturated" or "dead regions."
+It describes those regions whose weights don't facilitate the neural network to converge.

+This technique initializes the weights by making sure the variances of the activations across every layer are matching.
+These matching variances help prevent the gradient from vanishing and exploding.
+It also assumes that all the bias parameters are set to zero and that all inputs and weights are centered at the zero value.

 There are three points worth noting about this technique: